teaminkling/base/CONTRIBUTING.md

 - Exactly one assignee.
 - Zero to many branches.
-  - Ideally, these branches do not conflict.
+  - Ideally these branches do not conflict.
-  - Also ideally, there is exactly one branch, but sometimes this is not possible.
+  - Also, ideally there is exactly one branch, but sometimes this is impossible.
 - A milestone.

 ## Changelog

-[`CHANGELOG.md`](http://changelog.md) is automatically populated and managed via a GitHub Action.
-A Team Inkling contributor will "humanise" the changelog before tagging and releasing a new version of software.
+A GitHub Action automatically populates and manages a [`CHANGELOG.md`](http://changelog.md) file.
+On the `master` branch, a Team Inkling contributor will "humanise" the changelog before tagging and releasing a new version of software.

 A milestone corresponds to a release and vice versa.

 ## Slightly More Advanced Rules

 1. Nobody else is supposed to touch your branch.
-    - If you want to hand over the branch to somebody else, they must cherrypick your changes on their own branch.
+    1. If you want to hand over the branch to somebody else, they must rebase your changes on their own branch.
+You will then either close your own branch, or it will be closed when stale.
 2. If `master` is ahead of your branch, make yourself level with `master` by rebasing before submitting a pull request.
-3. Once it's on `master`, that's the truth.
+3. Once it is on `master`, that's the truth.
 No more rewriting history!
 4. If anything goes stale, it may be closed at the maintainer's discretion.
-    - Team Inkling engineers are exempt from this rule.
+    1. Team Inkling engineers are exempt from this rule.

+## Quality Control

+Team Inkling has stringent quality control standards.

+- Run your code under as many code quality checks as possible.
+- Make sure it is readable and well-documented.
+- Make sure it adheres to language/framework-specific conventions.